Skip to main content

 The museum's hours are 10 a.m. – 5 p.m. daily, with 9 a.m. early entry for museum members and groups every day except Sunday.
 The museum is closed on Thanksgiving, Christmas and New Year’s Day.

-Admission to the Museum of the Bible is $24.99 for adults, $14.99 for kids and free for children four years old and under.
-Discounts are also offered for online purchases, senior citizens and groups.
-You can purchase timed entry tickets and make group reservations on the museum's website.
+Yes.
+Admission to the Museum of the Bible is $29.99 for adults, $19.99 for youth and $24.99 for specified groups (seniors, first responders, military and students).
+Discounts are also offered for online purchases and groups.
+You can check prices, purchase timed entry tickets and make group reservations on the museum's website.

 What’s inside the Museum of the Bible?